 If the sun was the size a basketball, how close would the closest star be (Proxima Centauri)?
 We can measure this easily in feet because you would have to travel 4,343 miles.
 That’s over half the diameter of the Earth.

 Learn More About the Planets!

-If your child is 12 years old or older, they will love Experience Astronomy, a full-school-year online course.
+If your child loves learning about the planets, they will love Experience Astronomy, a full-school-year online course.
 Not only do students learn about the planets and other objects in our solar system, but they also learn how to read the sky like a map, identifying major constellations, moon phases, and all the various motions of the sky above.